-As per this boon, Mahabali could visit his kingdom once every year even after passing away and it is this revisiting time which is marked as the Onam Festival.
+As per this boon, Mahabali could visit his kingdom once every year even after passing away and it is this revisiting time that is marked as the Onam Festival.

-1. Festivities.
-It is a beautiful festival full of colours, decorations, rituals and happy faces.
+It is a beautiful festival full of colours, decorations, rituals, and happy faces.
 People can be seen dressing up beautifully and greeting their friends and family.
 Onam Festival is celebrated over a period of 10 days.
 Observed as one of the happiest times in the state, this festival is celebrated all around India and has a very similar significance everywhere.

-3. People Coming Together.
 Onam Festival is also celebrated by Christians and Muslims of Kerala.
-These traditions are inclusive of lightning of Nilavi Lakku, eating meals together as a form of communion between brothers and sisters who belong to different faiths.
+These traditions are inclusive of the lightning of Nilavi Lakku, eating meals together as a form of communion between brothers and sisters who belong to different faiths.

-4. Cultural Programmes and Rituals.
 The harvest festival is marked and celebrated with some beautiful and influencing customs like cleaning the house, decorating them with flowers.
-People also indulge in a wide variety of celebrations such as boat races, cultural programs, floral designs and much more.
+People also indulge in a wide variety of celebrations such as boat races, cultural programs, floral designs, and much more.
 Evenings look lit with oil lamps and women perform folk dances which is a delightful sight altogether.
 The charm of this fiesta of Kerala cannot be beaten anyhow.

 By Air.
 Trivandrum International Airport (TRV) is the nearest airport.
 It was established in 1932.
-This airport primarily serves Thiruvananthapuram and its neighbouring cities as well. it is considered as the second busiest airport in the south after Kochi.
+This airport primarily serves Thiruvananthapuram and its neighboring cities as well. it is considered the second busiest airport in the south after Kochi.
 Overall, it is the 14th busiest airport in all of India.